BA (Hons) in Acting

 Across all three years, there are classes that are compulsory to attend but are not assessed.

-Acting technique classes focus on the development of individual process, using the systems of Stanislavski and some of his successors.
-You will also be introduced to the fundamental elements of theory and practice in voice (including voice practice, speech study, sight reading and text work) and movement – comprising pure movement, which develops body awareness, flexibility, posture, stamina, strength and spatial awareness; and expressive movement, developing techniques in moving as different characters.
+You will be introduced to the fundamental elements of acting technique (through Stanislavski and some of his successors); theory and practice in voice (including voice practice, speech study, sight reading and text work); and movement (comprising pure and expressive movement).

-Other classes focus on specific skills such as screen acting, improvisation, dance, combat, individual and choral singing, and Alexander technique.
+Other classes focus on screen acting, improvisation, dance, combat, individual and choral singing, and Alexander technique.

 This year is about process rather than presentation or performance.
-There are some showings and sharing of work towards the end of each term – including two choral performances – but in the first year you will only share your work with staff and peers.
+There are some showings and sharing of work towards the end of each term, but in the first year you will only share your work with staff and peers.

 You will also hear from RADA's regular guest speakers, comprising leading figures from a wide range of industries and walks of life – from politics and arts, to photography, neuroscience and religion.